Purina Pro Plan Large Breed Adult Food (34 lb)

 Bloat:

-Feed 2-3 smaller meals instead of one large meal.
+Feed 2-3 smaller meals instead of one large one.
 Use a slow feeder bowl to prevent gulping.
-Avoid elevated food bowls (despite common advice, research suggests they may increase bloat risk in predisposed breeds).
-Wait at least an hour after meals before vigorous activity.
+Skip elevated food bowls (despite common advice, research suggests they may increase bloat risk in predisposed breeds).
+Wait at least an hour after meals before any vigorous activity.

 What to Look For: A Collie Buyer's Checklist